-Similar to an original nose job, it can take up to 2 or more weeks for patients to recover from revision rhinoplasty.
+Similar to a primary rhinoplasty, it can take up to 2 or more weeks for patients to recover from revision surgery.

 Revision rhinoplasty can be performed in 2-3 hours but in more severe cases, where the nose’s underlying framework needs to be resculpted, the procedure can take several hours.

-If you’ve been left with poor aesthetic results or a nose that no longer functions properly after a nose job, revision rhinoplasty is a possibility.
+If you’ve been left with poor aesthetic results or a nose that no longer functions properly after a nose surgery, revision surgery is a possibility.
 Before undergoing a secondary rhinoplasty, your nose should be healthy and fully healed from the initial procedure.
 It can take up to 2 years for the results of their first surgery to become apparent.

 Revision rhinoplasty is also a procedure that can correct damage to the nose inflicted by an accident or sports injury.